olivierbJAVA/OC-DA_JAVA-P7-Poseidon/README.md

 A Security layer is included within the application.

-1.Authentication : Every user needs to authenticate to the application with username and password
+1.Authentication : Every user needs to authenticate to the application with username and password.

-2.Authorization : Two roles are available in the application : ADMIN and USER
+2.Authorization : Two roles are available in the application : ADMIN and USER.
 - Users with ADMIN role are authorized to access and manage financial entites AND users
 - Users with USER role are authorized to access and manage financial entites but are NOT authorized to acces and manage users